changm/BackoutBot/README.md

 ## Installing Requirements:

-Hopefully the easy way - run setup.sh
+Hopefully the easy way - run setup.sh.
+This should install all the reqs for you.

 GitPython - https://gitorious.org/git-python